opencadc/caom2proxy/base/README.rst

 base
 ====

-This implements the base Web Service functionality of the proxy caom2 repo.
+This package implements the base Web Service functionality of the proxy caom2 repo.
+It creates a base Docker image that presents the REST API that the caom2Harvester application expects.

-To implement a data provider specific container using the image created in this project and overriding the collection.py file in the /app directory of the image.
+Collection specific packages extend the base image by:
+1. providing their own python runtime environment in the requirements.txt file
+2. extending the interface in the collection.py with collection specific code that return observations in that collection.

-The format of the collection.py file is:
+The format of the collection.py file, and consequently the API that is to be used by a proxy, is:

 ::